yixuan/RcppNumerical/README.md

 - `rule`: Integration rule.
 Possible values are `GaussKronrod{15, 21, 31, 41, 51, 61, 71, 81, 91, 101, 121, 201}`.
 Rules with
 larger values have better accuracy, but may involve more function calls.
+- Return value: The final estimate of the integral.

 See a full example below, which can be compiled using the `Rcpp::sourceCpp` function in Rcpp.